mapcode-foundation/mapcode-java/README.md

 ----

-This Java project contains a library to encode latitude/longitude pairs to Mapcodes and to decode Mapcodes back to latitude/longitude pairs.
+This Java project contains a library to encode latitude/longitude pairs to mapcodes and to decode mapcodes back to latitude/longitude pairs.

 **Online documentation can be found at: http://mapcode-foundation.github.io/mapcode-java/**